sarahcrank88/splurty/README.md

 ![](screenshot.png)

-## They-Say-It's-The-Best-Job
+## You Know You're In Wyoming When
-A quote generator that randomly displays sayings about the challenges of parenting.
+A quote generator that randomly displays sayings about the wonders of Wyoming.

 ### Build status